The anxiety can be relentless.

 According to Dr. Joel Young, author of “When Your Adult Child Breaks Your Heart”:

 “When your child was born, you likely vowed that you’d do anything to keep him safe.
 The line between enabling and helping is a blurry one, and parent/child relationships are often complicated and highly emotional.
 Every parent who struggles with a teen or young adult child makes a few mistakes along the way, so there’s no need to beat yourself up.
 Instead, focus on learning from the past and consistently working toward a healthier, more balanced, and loving relationship with your child.”

 In my own counseling practice in Chestnut Hill and Montgomery County, PA, I’ve learned that our helicopter generation of parents tries so hard to do the right thing.
 It’s frustrating when such an approach seems to backfire with certain children.

-Caring, compassion, and a positive connection are needed for the young person with a Substance Use Disorder.
-Parents also need support, tools, and guidance too.
+Caring, compassion, and a positive connection are needed for the young person with a Mental Health or Substance Disorder.
+Parents need support, tools, and guidance too.

 Modeling that ability to seek and benefit from help makes a huge difference.

 You can learn to better manage the anxiety and uncertainty that continues even if your child is on a road to “recovery” or is changing in a positive direction.

 Therapists who specialize in counseling parents or families worried about their relationship with alcohol or substances are available to consult with you and provide the support and direction you need.
 If I’m not the right fit for you, I can recommend counselors, psychologists, addiction psychiatrists, coaches, and therapists who specialize in this area both for parents and the child with an alcohol or drug problem, addiction, or substance use disorder.